davarcobani/enketo-express/doc/custom-widgets.md

 See [this guidance](https://github.com/enketo/enketo-core#how-to-create-or-extend-widgets) for creating Enketo widgets.
 The simplest widget has just 1 file, either: a `[NAME].js` or `[NAME].scss` file.
 If it has both (a common situation), make sure they have the same filename.

-An example of a custom KoBoToolbox widget is [here](https://github.com/davarcobani/enketo-image-customization-widget).
+An example of a custom MobilApp widget is [here](https://github.com/davarcobani/enketo-image-customization-widget).

 ### 2. Install your widget